 The following is the first chapter of my third Martha’s Vineyard Mystery, White Shark.
-It is preceded by The JAWSfest Murders, and Deadly Catch, and it is followed by Pretty Vineyard Girls.
+It is preceded by The JAWSfest Murders, and Deadly Catch, and it is followed by Pretty Vineyard Girls and Dead And Buried.
 I really hope you enjoy it!
 If you do, please leave a comment!

 Red and white lights flashed onto the bedroom ceiling.
 For one brief instant, they made no sound in their unnaturally bright and colourful hip-hop across the drywall.
 They barely disturbed the two men in their single beds.
 Charles, in the bed furthest from the door, opened his eyes and watched them dance above him in a ritual his semi-lucid brain couldn’t comprehend.
 Then almost immediately, the lights were joined by the scream of tires tearing across pavement.
 Rubber hollered in its battle between movement and direction.
 It felt like the windows of the house had shattered inward with the cacophony, shattered like they did in a bad horror movie, shattered in a detonation.
 The room filled with an explosion of sound, a cracking, crunching, and mechanical sound.
 Then, as quickly as it came, it was all sucked away in a vacuum of silence.

 “What the hell was that?”
 Brad asked from his bed.
 He didn’t expect a response.